katsmamina/architecture-quiz-group2/planning/development-strategy.md

 ## 2. Begin the Quiz (one question at a time)

-**As a user I want to see the questions**
+**As a user I want to see the questions, one at a time, with all answers**

 The user clicks on the start button and goes to question number one

 - [ ] The user can see one question at a time, together with the different answers

 This user story is developed on the branch `2-start-quiz`.
 This branch is merged into the `master` branch after completion.